tryandromeda/website/static/content/docs/api/sqlite.md

 // Insert some posts
 const posts = [
+  [
+    "Getting Started with Andromeda",
+    "Andromeda is a fast JavaScript runtime...",
+  ],
-  ["Getting Started with Andromeda", "Andromeda is a fast JavaScript runtime..."], ["SQLite Integration", "Today we're excited to announce SQLite support..."], ["Performance Improvements", "The latest release includes significant performance gains..."]
+  ["SQLite Integration", "Today we're excited to announce SQLite support..."], [
+    "Performance Improvements",
+    "The latest release includes significant performance gains...", ],
 ];

 for (const [title, content] of posts) {